A common exercise-related issue, shin splints can develop after any intense physical activity…

 Overview: TriggerPoint GRID foam rollers are high-quality and well-known throughout the fitness world.
 These GRID foam rollers are standard density and constructed of EVA foam over a hollow core.
 TriggerPoint rollers come in a variety of lengths and sizes, from the Original GRID (featured; 13 inches) to the GRID 2.0 (26 inches), the GRID Mini (4 inches) and more.
 Their patented design offers a product suited to reduce the soreness of your shin splints and strengthen your muscles to avoid future issues.

 Size: 5.5 x 13 inches

-Why we like it: This quality foam roller from TriggerPoint is perfect for addressing your shin splints because:
+Why I like it: This quality foam roller from TriggerPoint is perfect for addressing your shin splints because: